Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Related Work

 \section{Related Work}

-Modern scalable vector processors, especially those based on RVV and adjacent design spaces, have formed a rich spectrum of implementations.
-The Ara family represents the main open-source direction for long-vector, multi-lane RVV processors~\cite{cavalcante2019ara,perotti2022new,perotti2024ara2,purayil2025araxl}.
-Saturn, Vitruvius+, Spatz, and Vicuna correspond to different design points, including short-vector RVV, decoupled vector coprocessor for HPC applications, compact shared-L1 vector units, and timing-predictable embedded vector coprocessors~\cite{zhao2024instruction,minervini2023vitruvius+,cavalcante2022spatz,platzer2021vicuna}.
-Earlier work on Hwacha demonstrated the feasibility of a decoupled scalar/vector front end together with a vector-fetch-based organization~\cite{lee2015hwacha}.
-Overall, these studies primarily focus on implementation organizations and design-space choices for vector processors, with emphasis on building different classes of vector architectures rather than explaining why an existing implementation fails to realize its expected sustained throughput.
+Modern scalable vector processors, especially RVV-based designs and adjacent design spaces, have formed a rich implementation spectrum.
+The Ara family represents the long-vector, multi-lane RVV direction~\cite{cavalcante2019ara,perotti2022new,perotti2024ara2}, while Saturn, Vitruvius+, and Spatz cover design points such as short-vector RVV, hybrid long-vector coprocessors, and shared-L1 vector units~\cite{zhao2024instruction,minervini2023vitruvius,cavalcante2022spatz}.
+Hwacha demonstrated the feasibility of a decoupled scalar/vector front end with a vector-fetch organization~\cite{lee2015hwacha}.
+Prior studies have also explored vector-throughput optimization from local perspectives, including short-vector chaining and scheduling, vector-register renaming or remapping, arithmetic/memory decoupling, dedicated support for reductions, and mechanisms related to bank conflicts, arbitration, and operand buffering~\cite{zhao2024instruction,minervini2023vitruvius,patsidis2020risc,razilov2025conflict}.
+Overall, these studies mainly focus on implementation organizations, design-space choices, or local mechanisms, rather than providing a unified attribution of sustained-throughput loss across complete execution paths in an existing implementation.

-Prior studies have explored individual factors affecting vector throughput from the perspectives of memory access, scheduling, and register access.
-Hwacha emphasizes a decoupled scalar/vector organization built around a vector-fetch-based microarchitecture~\cite{lee2015hwacha}, while Saturn focuses on efficient scheduling and chaining for short-vector execution, including latency-hiding behavior in short-chime pipelines~\cite{zhao2024instruction}.
-Vitruvius+ and RISCV2 improve resource utilization through microarchitectural techniques such as vector register renaming or remapping, arithmetic/memory decoupling, and dedicated support for reductions~\cite{minervini2023vitruvius+,patsidis2020risc}.
-Prior work has also shown that bank conflicts, arbitration policies, and operand buffering can significantly affect the runtime performance of highly utilized vector processors~\cite{razilov2025conflict}.
-From another perspective, Spatz shows that, in shared-L1 cluster settings, vector units can also evolve toward more compact and energy-efficient design points~\cite{cavalcante2022spatz}.
-Most of these studies, however, primarily emphasize specific design points or local mechanisms, rather than providing a unified attribution across complete execution paths in an existing implementation.